nicmolica/snarl/Snarl/net/README.md

 # Starting the Server

-To start the server, run the `snarlServer` executable with the appropriate command line arguments.
+To start the server, run the `snarlServer1` executable with the appropriate command line arguments.

+Specify the `--games` command-line argument in order to run a given number of games.
+Each game will run with the same set of players and the same levels, and will show a running score total at the end of every game.
+Once all games have been completed, shut down the server by typing `exit`.

 # Starting the Client

-To start the client, run the `snarlClient` executable with the appropriate arguments.
+To start the client, run the `snarlClient1` executable with the appropriate arguments.
 To interact with the client, you will be prompted for a name, and then for moves when it is your turn.
 The name should be provided without quotes.
 Please note that you may not select a name that another player has already claimed.